netdata/netdata/web/README.md

 ## Using charts

-Netdata's chart's are far from static.
-They're interactive, real-time, and work with your mouse, touchpad, or touchscreen!
+Netdata's charts are far from static.
+They are interactive, real-time, and work with your mouse, touchpad, or touchscreen!

 Hover over any chart to temporarily pause it and see the exact values presented as different [dimensions](#dimensions).
-Click or tap to lock the chart.
+Click or tap stop the chart from automatically updating with new metrics, thereby locking it to a single timeframe.

 ![Animated GIF of hovering over a chart to see values](https://user-images.githubusercontent.com/1153921/62968279-9227dd00-bdbf-11e9-9112-1d21444d0f31.gif)